marcusoftnet/marcusoftnet.github.io/_posts/2015-01-21-this-is-how-you-tear-off-a-post-it.md

 ---
 layout: post
-title: Things I say often NO!
-This is how you tear off a post-it
+title: "Things I say often: NO!
+This is how you tear off a post-it"
-author: Marcus Hammarberg
+author: "Marcus Hammarberg"
-date: 2015-01-21T07:01:10.000Z
+date: 2015-01-21 07:01:10
 tags:
  - Agile
  - Scrum
  - Kanban
  - Things I say often
 ---

 I've said this so often that we even wrote about it in the [Kanban In Action](http://bit.ly/theKanbanBook).
 It's not a book about tearing off post-it's but it's the printed kanban literature most geeky sidebar.